Reubencfernandes/PhantomGuard/README.md

 >- Use "npm run dev" to run in dev mode
 >- Use "npm run start" to start the bot

+## Information
+>- If you would like to join our development team, simply head over tou our Support Discord and let us know

 ## Support Discord
 **PhantomDEV**: https://auttaja.io/PhantomDEV